hannaiva98/react-project/README.md

-# Homework 5
+# Homework 6
-In this lab we implemented styled components, configured the "Place an order" button so that it is currently inactive.
-The rating (stars) should be hardcoded.
-Also, it is necessary to create a custom useFetch hook.
+I implemented a login page using Firebase, allowing users to authenticate and gain access to protected pages.
+I also configured route protection through PrivateRoute, ensuring access is granted only to logged-in users.